Explorer 51: Photoelectron Spectrometer (PES)

-This experiment was designed to provide information on the intensity, angular distribution, energy spectrum, and net flow along field lines, of electrons in the thermosphere with energies between 1 and 500-eV.
-The instrument consisted of two identical oppositely directed hemispherical electrostatic analyzers, and 30 operating modes.
+This experiment was designed to provide information on the intensity, angular distribution, energy spectrum, and net flow along field lines, of electrons in the thermosphere with energies between 1 and 500 eV.
+The instrument consisted of two identical oppositely directed hemispherical electrostatic analyzers and 30 operating modes.
 Each spectrometer had a relative energy resolution of ± 2.5% and a geometric factor on the order of 0.001 cm2 sr, independent of electron energy.
-Three separate energy ranges could be sensed: 0 to 25, 0 to 100, or 0 to 500-eV.
+Three separate energy ranges could be sensed: 0 to 25, 0 to 100, or 0 to 500 eV.
 Measurements from these intervals could be sequenced in five different ways.
 Data could be taken from either sensor separately, or alternately with time resolution varying from 0.25- to 8-seconds.
 There were two deflection voltage scan rates determined by spacecraft clock.
-This voltage was changed in 64 steps, and was done at 4 or 16 steps per telemetry frame.
-With 16 frames/s, this allowed a choice of either one 64-point spectrum, or four 16-point spectra in 1-second.
-The longest (8-seconds) cycle of data involved observations using increasing voltage steps for the lowest, middle, lowest, then highest energy ranges (in that order) for 1-second each.
+This voltage was changed in 64 steps and was done at 4 or 16 steps per telemetry frame.
+With 16 frames/s, this allowed a choice of either one 64-point spectrum or four 16-point spectra in 1 second.
+The longest (8-second) cycle of data involved observations using increasing voltage steps for the lowest, middle, lowest, then highest energy ranges (in that order) for 1 second each.
 A repeat for decreasing voltage step completed the cycle.